 Kevon London-Hill says Brockport’s EOP pushed him to greater heights.
 Celebrate EOP students and alumni at the 50th-anniversary edition of the program's annual Honors & Recognition Banquet.

-Kevon London-Hill’s mother passed away during his senior year at The College at Brockport.
+Kevon London-Hill’s mother passed away during his senior year at SUNY Brockport.
 Suddenly, he felt overwhelmed and didn’t know where to turn.

 “I was a little lost,” London-Hill said.
 “I wasn’t really close to my own family.”

 That’s when Gary Owens, director of the College’s EOP program, stepped in.

 “Gary brought me in; he made sure I was okay.
 He had a talk with me and gave me a lot of advice about moving forward," said London-Hill.
 "He said things are going to happen in life and that can’t change your focus.
 He was a positive role model through a tough time.”

 London-Hill likely wouldn’t have attended Brockport if it wasn’t for its EOP program.
 And it would have been challenging for him to attend any college at all.
 A successful student-athlete at Edison Tech in the City of Rochester (London-Hill was class valedictorian and a varsity basketball player), he dreamt of attending a Division I institution but couldn’t afford it.

 When Brockport EOP representatives visited his school, he knew it was the right opportunity for him.
 He credits the support he received through the program — both academically and financially — as significant drivers of his success.